PritiKumr/pritikumr.github.io/_posts/articles/2016-07-22-build-and-host-a-website-with-jekyll-and-github-pages.md

 1. Design your blog.
 2. Download and use any free themes.

-But if your really new to this, it's the latter that you got to deal with.
+But if your really new to this, it's the latter that you got to go with.

 Jekyll has got a huge supported themes, choose your favorite and download them.
 Here is a quick <a href="http://jekyllthemes.org/">link</a> for fellow lazy minds. :P